fauna/graphql-workshop/content/building/introduction/index.md

 ## Learning goals

-* Connect to Fauna from a Next.js application using GraphQL.
+* Connect to Fauna from a JavaScript application using GraphQL.
 * Implement user authentication and access control in your app.
 * Retrieve and store data in your application using GraphQL and Fauna.